 What other foods could you be making yourself?
 Salad dressings?
 Tomato sauces?
 Jams?
 Soup stock?

 When you make it at home, you also have more control over the quality of ingredients used.
 So you control the quantities of fat, salt, and sugar in your meals.
+It’s also a great method for stocking a pantry on a budget!

 Your homestead pantry should have oodles of supplies so you can easily substitute in a pinch!